 This is KCC Pinnacle 949-109, a Conquest son out of a Ribeye daughter.
 He sold to ABS at our November 2, 2012 production sale!

-We have calves on the ground now from him (this is March 11th) and have average 65-72lbs birthweight.
+We have calves on the ground from him and they averaged 65-72lbs birthweight.
+We have weaned them now and they look great!
 He would be a great heifer bull for your program!
 Contact your nearest ABS representative.
 Below are his credentials!

 This is just an average cow on pasture here in the Flint Hills!